Fabrizio De André: 1990s

 Also in 1996, De André co-wrote his only novel Un destino ridicolo with writer Alessandro Gennari; in 2008, this novel inspired the film Amore che vieni, amore che vai.
-In 1997, he recorded a new version of Marinella, this time as a duo with Mina, which is included in the compilation Mi innamoravo di tutto.
-During the period 1997–1998, De André went on the longest tour of his career, playing in arenas, open spaces, and theaters.
+In 1997, he recorded a new version of "Marinella", this time as a duo with Mina, which is included in the compilation Mi innamoravo di tutto.
+During the period of 1997–1998, De André went on the longest tour of his career, playing in arenas, open spaces, and theaters.
 Some of the summer dates were opened by poet and songwriter Oliviero Malaspina, with whom he was planning a collaboration for his next studio album.
 This long tour had to be interrupted because of the first signs of health problems.
 He was subsequently diagnosed with lung cancer.

 Fabrizio De André died in Milan on 11 January 1999.
-Two days later, a public funeral took place in the Basilique of Santa Maria Assunta in Carignano, Genoa, in front of a large audience.
+Two days later, a public funeral took place in the Basilica of Santa Maria Assunta in Carignano, Genoa, in front of a large audience.
 De André was buried in the family chapel in the Monumental Cemetery of Staglieno.